 Please see the following website for details regarding submission of soil samples:

-When does the next Monterey Bay Master Gardener class start?
+When does the next UC Master Gardener training program start?

-The next UC Master Gardener class will begin January 2022.
-Apply here.
+The next UC Master Gardener class will begin January 2024.

-Click here to learn more about becoming a UC Master Gardener for Monterey and Santa Cruz Counties.
+Click here to learn about the training program to become a UC Master Gardener.